Linda M. Springer: Professional career

 As Office of Personnel Management director, Springer was the chief executive of the organization responsible for the U.S. federal government's human resource planning, products, services and policies for the 1.8 million employee civilian workforce worldwide.

 She was responsible for leading human capital planning and alignment; management of the world's largest single-employer sponsored health insurance program; policy guidance and compliance oversight to Federal agencies for recruiting, training, compensation and personnel management; administration of retirement plans for employees in all branches of the Federal government; and background investigative services for the civilian workforce.

-During her tenure at the Office of Personnel Management, Springer introduced a publicly acclaimed strategic and operational goal setting and tracking process with all goals and progress transparently posted on their public website, designed and implemented an innovative approach to recruiting talent – "Career Patterns", and launched the first-ever nationwide prime time television advertising campaign promoting federal service careers.
-She oversaw product introductions for benefit programs, added healthcare provider cost and quality information for enrollees and led the Office of Personnel Management's executive office to place first of 222 federal agency subcomponents for effective leadership and strategic management.
+During her tenure at the Office of Personnel Management, Springer implemented a strategic and operational goal setting and tracking process with goals and progress posted on the public website.
+She developed a recruiting program titled "Career Patterns" and a nationwide television advertising campaign for federal service careers.
+She oversaw product introductions for benefit programs, added healthcare provider cost and quality information for enrollees, and the executive office placed first of 222 federal agency subcomponents for leadership and strategic management.

 As the Office of Management and Budget controller, Springer led the federal financial community to reduce agencies' year-end reporting time from five months to 45 days.
 She directed the modernization of government internal control responsibilities to implement relevant Sarbanes-Oxley type requirements for federal agencies.
 She also oversaw the issuance of the first comprehensive inventory of the federal government's improper payments.